ghc/ghc/docs/users_guide/glasgow_exts.rst

 ------------------

-Because unboxed types are represented without the use of pointers, we cannot store them in standard datatypes.
+Because unboxed types are represented without the use of pointers, we cannot store them in use a polymorphic datatype at an unboxed type.
 For example, the ``Just`` node of ``Just 42#`` would have to be different from the ``Just`` node of ``Just 42``; the former stores an integer directly, while the latter stores a pointer.
 GHC currently does not support this variety of ``Just``